mixxxdj/manual/source/chapters/advanced_topics.rst

 .. mixxx:control:: [Master],crossfader

-   Adjusts the crossfader between players/decks (-1.0 is all the way left).
+   Adjusts the :term:`crossfader` between players/decks (-1.0 is all the way left).

    This is a :ref:`ControlPotMeter control <advanced-mixxxcontrols-controlpotmeter>`.